abacij/abacij.github.io/_pages/about.md

 Although my work is primarily informed by social psychology theory, I often incorporate cognitive, clinical, and computational insights to form an interdisciplinary perspective.
 Through this lens, my goal is to develop a comprehensive understanding of identity and social human behavior, ultimately informing psychological well-being across underserved populations through my research.

-Outside of research, I am an avid reader, baker, and lover of philosophical literature.
+Outside of research, I love to read, bake, and explore new coffee shops!
 Refer to the tabs above to browse my CV, research, and other projects (like philosophy papers)!